vehicle-lang/tutorial/src/chapters/2-language.md

 However, when reasoning about properties of neural networks, it is much more convenient to refer to the original problem.
 In this case specifications will be written in terms of the *problem space*.
-Being able to write specifications in the problem space (alongside the input space) is a feature that distinguishes Vehicle from majority of the mainstream neural network verifiers, such as e.g. Marabou, ERAN, or $\alpha\beta$-Crown.
+Being able to write specifications in the problem space (alongside the input space) is a feature that distinguishes Vehicle from the majority of mainstream neural network verifiers, such as Marabou, ERAN, or $\alpha,\beta$-CROWN.
 Let us see how this happens in practice.

 We start with introducing the full block of code that will normalise input vectors into the range $[0,1]$, and will explain significant features of Vehicle syntax featured in the code block afterwards.